||beavers, clan, deerskin, longhouse, northeast, smoke-hole, wampum, people, jewelry, tribe, section, lived, wooden, aside, charge, government

 ||Mohawk River, Lake Erie, Three Sisters, Great Spirit, False Faces, New York, Grand Council

-The Iroquois people lived in the northeast.
-When they talked about themselves, they named their tribe such as Mohawk, Onondaga, Oneida, Cayuga, or Seneca, or they called themselves the people of the longhouse.
-They believed they were part of a huge longhouse of people with the Mohawk tribe guarding the eastern door near the Mohawk River and the Seneca guarding the western door near Lake Erie.
+The Iroquois people lived in the Northeast.
+They were called the Mohawk, Onondaga, Oneida, Cayuga, or Seneca.
+They called themselves "the people of the longhouse."
+They believed they were part of a huge longhouse of people.
+The Mohawk tribe guarded the eastern "door" near the Mohawk River.
+The Seneca guarded the western "door" near Lake Erie.

 Each town of Iroquois had a longhouse where the people lived.
-It was a building with a roof that could hold 12 or more families.
+It was a building with a roof.
+It could hold 12 or more families.
 It had doors at both ends.
 There was a smoke-hole in the roof because a fire was made inside the longhouse.
-Each family had its own section, but there was a part in the middle of the longhouse where everyone could meet.
+Each family had its own section.
+A part in the middle of the longhouse was where everyone could meet.

 Iroquois tribes organized into clans.
-A clan was a family with a common ancestor, or a person who lived in the family a long time ago.
-Each clan had a clan mother in charge.
-She was an older woman.
+A clan was a family with a common ancestor.
+A clan was made up of the grandchildren or great-grandchildren of this ancestor.
+An older woman was in charge of each clan.
 She owned the crops and the houses.
 She held a lot of power.
 The Iroquois also had chiefs.Paragraphs 4 to 8: